resetius/coroio/README.md

 ### Projects Using coroio

 - **miniraft-cpp**: A minimal implementation of the Raft consensus algorithm, leveraging coroio for efficient and asynchronous I/O operations.
 [View on GitHub](https://github.com/resetius/miniraft-cpp).
+- **qumir**: Qumir is a tiny experimental programming language and toolchain with Russian keywords, inspired by KUMIR and the educational language designed by Academician Andrei P. Ershov.
+Coroio used as a web server for Playground.
+[View on GitHub](https://github.com/resetius/qumir).

 ### Official Site